tiwiz/ultimate-resources-android-devs/README.md

 * This [post](https://www.simform.com/blog/top-resources-to-learn-android?utm_source=Android+Weekly&utm_campaign=15ee59bb7a-Android_Weekly_181&utm_medium=email&utm_term=0_4eb677ad19-15ee59bb7a-337877153) will help you build your app from scratch and guide you through ideation to publishing on Play Store.

+* [Self-Guided Learning Plan](https://docs.google.com/document/d/1LhZfkFv7BQjWFPL_VtyzJOrz5TevSqTSjldmiM2rrOI/) : lists down all courses which are free except for (*).
+Most are video courses, some useful websites are listed.

 * ##### Training Videos

   * Training Videos on [Caster.io](https://caster.io) will teach you everything you need to know in order to thrive and survive as an Android Developer.